 Finally, a battery that is leaking liquid will eventually fail.
 This condition can be caused by an overcharging alternator, corroded cables or connections or simply a bad battery.

 So, listen during cranking, smell for a pungent odor as you walk near your truck and look at your batteries for signs of leaking or damage.
 These simple steps could save you a service call when the cold days of winter arrive.
-If service is needed, stop into one of TA-Petro location stops so that we can get you out of the cold and back on the road.
+If service is needed, stop into a TA Truck Service location near you so that we can get you out of the cold and back on the road.